MylesBorins/curriculum_vitae/readme.md

 ##Curriculum Vitae

-Current as of April 2014
+Current as of January 2016

 Adapted from the moderncv default template